ActivisionGameScience/ags_conda_recipes/README.rst

 ``conda`` keeps the good parts of these package managers and jettisons the bad.
 Like ``virtualenv``, ``conda`` avoids the system-wide trap through "environments".
-No root access is required.
+These are local and do not require admin access.
+You can have as many environments as you like.
 Unlike ``virtualenv``, it can handle native packages as well.

+``conda`` handles packages *natively* for
-You can have as many environments as you like (e.g. one per project).
-There is no reliance on platform-specific containers (like ``docker``) or VMs.  ``conda`` handles packages *natively* for Windows, Linux, and Mac.
+Windows, Linux, and Mac.
+In other words, there is no reliance on platform-specific containers like ``docker`` or VMs.

 ``conda``'s package repository (analogous to ``pypi``) is called ``binstar``.
 ``binstar`` allows you to upload your own public and private packages, and